7. Case Management Best Practices

 Changes tab shows information about changes to this case.

-In other words: This your case audit log.
+In other words: This is your case audit log.

 The Analysis Cockpit features a convenient way to make certain changes